liqunkang/orca_TOC/README.md

 For detailed release notes, please see [CHANGELOG.md](CHANGELOG.md).

-### 0.3.0
+### 0.3.1

-- Added support for saving the collapsed status of the TOC view in the settings of the extension.
-When navigating to different ORCA output files, the TOC view status for each file will be restored.
-- Added support for automatically showing TOC view when opening an ORCA output file. (bug fix)
+- Added grammar syntax highlighting for the ORCA output file (syntax definition is saved in [`orca.tmLanguage.json`](syntaxes/orca.tmLanguage.json))
-- Added instruction screenshots to this README.

 ## TODO

 - [ ] Highlight the corresponding TOC entry when the user is navigating through the ORCA output file based on the current line number.
 - [ ] Foldings feature for the ORCA output file based on the TOC entries.
 - [ ] Add support for the `ORCA FILE OUTLINE` view to automatically scroll to the current line in the ORCA output file.
-- [ ] Formatter for the ORCA output file based on the TOC entries.
+- [x] Syntax highliting for the ORCA output file based on the TOC entries.
+- [ ] Add settings for enabling/disabling the syntax highlighting for the ORCA output file.

 ## Roadmap